stride3d/stride-docs/en/manual/game-studio/panels/asset-view.md

 * **tag:** - filters assets based on their tag.
 * **type:** - filters assets based on their type.

-Tags can be toggled temporarily by clicking on them.
+Filters can be toggled by clicking on them.

 TODO: IMAGE